2022 Insights: Consumer Trend Report

 As yet another year of continued rapid change and pivoting closes, it’s time to look ahead and ask, “what does 2022 have in store?”
 By following trends closely and tracking consumer signals, your brand can play a role in delivering much-needed fulfillment to consumers—ultimately creating a relationship that lasts long after the pandemic.
 Based on the past year’s insights and trends unfolding, here are our predictions for 2022.

-Click on the icons below to find out how Printpack can support you with researched and knowledgeable market insights:
+Click on the icons below to find out how Printpack can support you with researched and knowledgeable market trends:

 Growth of the Responsible Consumer (Mainstream Responsible Consumerism)